haus-automation/iobroker-docs/development/adapter.rst

     ✔ What's your name/org on GitHub? · klein0r
     ✔ What's your email address? · info@haus-automatisierung.com
-    ✔ Which protocol should be used for the repo URL? · SSH ✔ Initialize the GitHub repo automatically? · yes ✔ Which license should be used for your project? · MIT License ✔ Which continuous integration service should be used? · gh-actions ✔ Do you want to receive regular dependency updates through Pull Requests? · yes
+    ✔ Which protocol should be used for the repo URL? · SSH ✔ Initialize the GitHub repo automatically? · no
+    ✔ How should your default Git branch be called? · master ✔ Which license should be used for your project? · MIT License ✔ Do you want to receive regular dependency updates through Pull Requests? · yes

 Danach werden automatisch alle nötigen Dateien erstellt und Du kannst direkt mit der Entwicklung starten!